 3 | Home Binders

-If you’ve been following along with the blog for a while, you’d know that home binders are totally my jam.
+If you’ve been following along with the blog for a while, you’d know that home binders are totally my jam!
 I have a household binder, finance binder, recipe binder and house inspiration binder, and use all of these on a fairly regular basis.
-The most helpful, though, would definitely be our household binder.
+The most helpful one is definitely our household binder.